A Black Ribbon for Deborah

-A Black Ribbon for Deborah (Un fiocco nero per Deborah) is a 1974 Italian horror film directed by Marcello Andrei.
+A Black Ribbon for Deborah (Un fiocco nero per Deborah) is a 1974 Italian horror film directed by Marcello Andrei, and starring Bradford Dillman, Marina Malfatti and Gig Young.

 Plot

 The young Deborah has powers that allow her to predict the future.
 When she announces her pregnancy to her husband, he thinks she is crazy, just like the doctors who diagnose her with a hysterical pregnancy.
 Nothing could be further from the truth.
 In fact, Deborah is expecting a child who she will give birth to after a car accident that will cost her her life.